Don't Trip Yourself up While Buying a Home

 What's better than getting a bunch of new furniture to go in your future home?
 Not much.
 But buying big ticket items before your loan closes could be trouble.
 Until closing, there still remain some hoops to jump through.
 We have listed some things below you will want to stay away from when waiting for your loan to close.

-Don't make expensive purchases.
-You may be itching to turn your new kitchen into a home magazine cover, or celebrate your new dream home, but keep away from big purchases like furniture, cars, appliances, or vacations until your loan closes.
+Don't throw your money around.
+You may be tempted to buy that new Turkish rug for the soon-to-be-yours parlor, but it's advisable to stay away from making large purchases like furniture, appliances, jewelry, or cars until your home loan closes.
 Your credit numbers could change suddenly if you make a huge purchase using plastic.
-It's also a red flag to make those big purchases using cash.
-Lending Institutions are looking at your cash reserve when considering your loan.
+It's even a mistake to make those big purchases with cash.
+Lending Institutions are looking at your available cash when considering your loan.

-Don't look for a new career.
-Your recent career history should show stability.
-Changing jobs may not jeopardize your ability to qualify for a loan - particularly if you are improving your salary.
-However, finding a new job in the middle of the loan process might influence your approval.
+Don't get a new career.
+Stability in your job history is a positive thing to banks and other lenders.
+Changing jobs may not jeopardize your ability to qualify for a mortgage loan - especially if you are going to be making more money.
+However, switching jobs in the middle of the application process may affect whether or not you are approved.

-Don't give cash directly to your seller (usually in the case of of "for sale by owner") for a "good faith" deposit.
-Until closing, the good faith deposit remains yours.
-Any good faith funds are to be applied to your expenses closing; your individual seller might not understand this.
-A neutral party, like an attorney can hang onto your funds, or you may place them temporarily into a trust account until you close.
-The purchase agreement should indicate where the money goes if the transaction does not go through.
+Don't give cash directly to your seller (usually in the case of of "for sale by owner") to be considered a "good faith" deposit.
+Your good faith deposit does not belong to the seller: it remains yours until the sale closes.
+The good faith money is to go toward your expenses closing; some sellers may not realize this.
+Get a lawyer or other neutral party who can hang on to the money or place it in a trust account until you close.
+Your purchase agreement should dictate who keeps the earnest funds if the transaction does not go through.

-At Absolute Mortgage, a Division of Finance of America Mortgage, LLC, we answer questions about this process every day.
-Give us a call: 253-848-1255.
+Absolute Mortgage, a Division of Finance of America Mortgage, LLC can answer questions about these "Don'ts" and many others.
+Call us at 253-848-1255.